 The version of West African groundnut soup I ate in my youth was a thick, peanut-packed broth made with chicken, spices, and tomatoes, but recipes for maafe (as it's called in Mali) vary hugely.
 I'm taking that as free license to stray as far from tradition as I'd like, so this recipe takes a quick trip to Thailand for added flavor.
 Want to come along with me?

-- 1 Serrano or jalapeño chili, stemmed and halved, divided
+1 Serrano or jalapeño chile, stemmed and halved, divided

 Combine garlic, ginger, thick cilantro stems, and half of the chili in the bowl of a mortar and pestle (see note).
 Sprinkle with about 1 teaspoon of salt.
 Pound into a rough paste and set aside.
 Thinly slice remaining half chili and set aside for garnish.

 Open 1 can of coconut milk and carefully spoon off about 3 tablespoons of the solid fat from the surface and place it in a large Dutch oven.
 Add 1 tablespoon of vegetable oil.
 Heat over medium-high heat, stirring frequently, until coconut fat separates and solids start to sizzle, about 4 minutes.
 Continue cooking, stirring constantly, until solids turn pale golden brown, about 1 minute longer.
 Add the pounded garlic/ginger mixture and cook, stirring, until aromatic, about 30 seconds.
 Add half of sliced scallions and turmeric and cook, stirring, until lightly softened, about 1 minute.

 Add the remaining contents of both cans of coconut milk along with 1 quart of water or stock.
 Add sweet potatoes.
 Bring to a boil, and reduce to a bare simmer.
 Cook until sweet potatoes are totally softened, about 15 minutes.